Bob Rush (Australian footballer): Administrator

 In 1930, Rush performed match-day coaching duties to lead the club to its fourth consecutive premiership, filling in for Jock McHale who was ill; however, following a decision by AFL historians in 2014, McHale is now credited as Collingwood's sole coach in the game for the purposes of coaching statistics.

 He is credited with having coined the Collingwood club motto of Floreat Pica ("May the Magpies Prosper").

 Australian National Football Council

 Rush was president of the Australian National Football Council from 1935 to 1946, heading the body that was in charge of the laws of Australian football.

 Death

-He died on 13 March 1975, aged 94.
+He died on 13 March 1975, aged 94, and was buried at Melbourne General Cemetery.